caddy-dns/cloudflare/README.md

 Some environments may have trouble querying the `_acme-challenge` TXT record from Cloudflare.
 Verify in the Cloudflare dashboard that the temporary record is being created.

-If the record does exist, your DNS resolver may be caching an earlier response before the record was valid.
+If the record does exist, your DNS resolver may be caching an earlier response before the record is valid.
 You can instead configure Caddy to use an alternative DNS resolver such as [Cloudflare's official `1.1.1.1`](https://www.cloudflare.com/en-gb/learning/dns/what-is-1.1.1.1/).

 Add a custom `resolver` to the [`tls` directive](https://caddyserver.com/docs/caddyfile/directives/tls):